KarthikNarayanP/DotNet_CSharp_Framework/README.md

 │   │── ExtentReportManager.cs        # HTML Reporting
 │
 │── 📂 Hooks                         # Test Hooks (Before/After Scenarios)
-│   │── TestHooks.cs                  # Setup and Teardown
+│   │── TestHooks.cs                  # Setup and Teardown - I have used Conteext Injection for Scenario Level and Feature Level, Configured it can run in Parallel Scenarios or Parallel Features.
 │
 │── 📂 Reports                       # Extent Reports (Generated)
 │